07. Variational Autoencoders¶

 $$ p_\theta(z \mid x) = \frac{p_\theta(x \mid z)\, p(z)}{p_\theta(x)} = \frac{p_\theta(x, z)}{\int p_\theta(x, z)\, dz}. $$

-In simple terms, the encoder is a neural network with learnable parameters $\phi$ that outputs an approximate mean and variance of the required Gaussian distribution for each input $x$.
-Instead of sampling $z$ randomly out of blue, we will sample our latent variable from the learned distribution $q_\phi(z \mid x)$ which is dependent on the input data.
+In simple terms, the encoder is a neural network with learnable parameters $\phi$ that outputs an approximate mean and variance of the required normal distribution for each input $x$.
+Instead of sampling $z$ randomly out of the blue, we sample the latent variable from the learned distribution $q_\phi(z \mid x)$, which depends on the input data.

 class Encoder(nn.Module):